FAQ

 Why can't I release my high-risk process?

-For AI processes with the risk level "HIGH-RISK" or "UNACCEPTABLE", stricter requirements apply.
+For AI processes with the risk class "High-Risk" or "Unacceptable", stricter requirements apply.
 Release is a multi-stage process:

-Step 1: Complete the process in the wizard (finish all 5 steps)
+Step 1: Complete the process in the wizard (finish all 5 steps).
+When you edit it, the wizard opens where you last saved — you don't start over at step 1.

-Step 3: Perform the assessment — Go to the "Risk management" area and perform a risk assessment for this process.
+Step 3: Perform the assessment — Go to the "Risk Assessments" area and perform a risk assessment for this process.
 The assessment includes:

 Step 4: Approve the assessment — Make sure all mandatory fields are filled in (at least 1 risk, at least 1 measure per risk, Human Oversight Level, all FRIA categories rated).